denoland/std/.github/CONTRIBUTING.md

 1. Create a new branch for your changes.
 1. Make your changes and ensure `deno task ok` passes successfully.
 1. Commit your changes with clear messages.
-1. Submit a pull request with a clear title and description of your changes and reference any relevant issues.
+1. Submit a pull request with the sub-module in question, and a clear title and description, as follows:

-   Examples of good titles:

    - fix(http): fix race condition in server
    - docs(fmt): update docstrings
    - feat(log): handle nested messages

-   Examples of bad titles:

-   - fix #7123
-   - update docs
-   - fix bugs

 ## Deprecations